ISO Training Requirements

 Environmental impacts of their work

-Emergency response procedures
+Emergency preparedness and response

-Legal and compliance obligations
+Legal and regulatory obligations

 ISO 27001 Training Requirements (Information Security)